-- Long frames are fragmented and transmitted as a burst. - SMAC controls the duty cycle to tradeoff energy for delay. - However, as density of WSN grows, SMAC incurs additional overhead in maintaining neighbors' schedules.
+- Long frames are fragmented and transmitted as a burst. - SMAC controls the duty cycle by trading off energy for delay. - However, as density of WSN grows, SMAC incurs additional overhead in maintaining neighbors' schedules.

 S-MAC

 Figure 1: The S-MAC duty cycle; the arrows indicate transmitted and received messages; note that messages come closer together.